Family Friendly Events

 Plants will be sold on a first come, first serve basis, no preorders.
 Plants provided by Weesies Brothers Farms.
 Cash, check, and card payments will be accepted.
 Newaygo County Fairgrounds- 815 S. Stewart Ave., Fremont.

 The Friends of the Shelby Library hold this sale every year to benefit their organization.
+Donations of plants, garden tools, yard art, pots, birdhouses, and more can be dropped off at the Shelby Area District Library during open hours the week prior.
 The event is held on the lawn of the Shelby Area District Library- 189 Maple St., Shelby.

 The annual plant sale at Bell Park will offer a diverse range of plants for sale, with all proceeds supporting the Garden Club of Pentwater.